 FAQs about prednisone

-Prednisone may cause damage to a developing fetus.
-It should only be taken during pregnancy if the potential benefits of treatment outweigh the risks; these should be discussed in detail between patients and their healthcare providers.
+Prednisone may cause harm to a developing fetus and should only be taken during pregnancy if the potential benefits outweigh the risks.
+These should be discussed in detail between patients and their healthcare providers when deciding if prednisone could be an option.

 Related Articles